Management (MGMT)

 MGMT 300 Personal Leadership Management (3 crs)

-Prerequisite: Minimum junior standing; MGMT 340 or concurrent enrollment
+Prerequisite: Completion of 45 credits; MGMT 340 or concurrent enrollment

 This contemporary leadership course utilizes theory, history, and trends to analyze the art of effective leadership.
 Students will participate in a number of activities designed to better understand and develop their own leadership capabilities.